-1. FOREWARD
+1. FOREWORD

-The rural parish of Barton is located along the strategically important A6 highway and is uniquely shared between the administrative boundaries of Preston and Wyre.
-The history of the parish can be traced back to 1066 when it was first described as four ploughlands.
+1.1 The rural village of Barton is located along the strategically important A6 highway and is uniquely shared between the administrative boundaries of Preston and Wyre.
+The history of the parish can be traced back to 1066 when it was first described as four plough- lands.
 Numerous references exist over time for this predominately agricultural area north of Preston.
-One such reference was the inclusion of the hamlet of Newsham to the parish in 1894 and this geographically represents the modern day parish of Barton.
+One such reference was the inclusion of the hamlet of Newsham to the parish in 1894 and this geographically represents the modern-day parish of Barton.

-The principal road through Barton is the A6 which is the primary transport link for many from Preston to Lancaster.
+1.2 The principal road through Barton is the A6 which is the primary transport link for many from Preston to Lancaster.
 This route through the village gives Barton a linear flow with a series of tributary routes diverging to the east and west, creating connections with other local rural villages.

-Barton is a warm, friendly and safe community of approximately 1,200 residents.
+1.3 Barton is a warm, friendly and safe community of approximately 1,200 residents.
 The village has a very dynamic and engaging demographic, supporting a number of community centric activities throughout the year.
 There are two churches in Barton which are affiliated to Barton St Lawrence and St Mary and St Andrew Newhouse primary schools which represent the heartbeat of the community.
-There is a diverse number of award winning businesses in the village ranging from fine dining and superior accommodation to legal services, agriculture and high end home furnishings.
+There is a diverse number of award-winning businesses in the village ranging from fine dining and superior accommodation to legal services, agriculture and high end home furnishings.
 This diversity reflects the character of the village.

-Barton has been subject to significant growth in the last 5 years and the Parish Council alongside the community are looking to work with Preston City Council and Wyre Council to achieve a sustainable future for the village through the Barton Village Neighbourhood Plan.
-The Localism Act has provided the opportunity for local people to have more say in developing a shared vision for their neighbourhood, choosing where new homes, shops, offices and other development should be built, Identifying and protecting important local green spaces and influencing what new buildings should look like.
+1.4 Barton has been subject to significant growth in the last 5 years and the Parish Council alongside the community are looking to work with Preston City Council and Wyre Borough Council (Wyre BC) to achieve a sustainable future for the village through the Barton Neighbourhood Plan (BNP).
+The Localism Act has provided the opportunity for local people to have more say in developing a shared vision for their neighbourhood, choosing where new homes, shops, offices and other development should be built, identifying and protecting important local green spaces and influencing what new buildings should look like.

-The Act defines a Neighbourhood Plan as:
+1.5 The Act defines a Neighbourhood Plan as:

-"A plan which sets out policies in relation to the development and use of land in the whole or any part of a particular neighbourhood plan area specified in the plan"
+"A plan which sets out policies in relation to the development and use of land in the whole or any part of a particular neighbourhood plan area specified in the plan".